 How to sail through a growth spurt

 - Try not to stick to any strict routines.
 Instead, feed your baby on demand.
 Your baby is extra hungry for a good reason.
-She will need those extra feeds to help her through this intense burst of growth.
+He will need those extra feeds to help him through this intense burst of growth.

-- Allow her to sleep when she needs to.
-She may have an extra nap during the day or sleep for a longer stretch at night.
+- Allow him to sleep when he needs to.
+He may have an extra nap during the day or sleep for a longer stretch at night.

-- Keep your baby close when she’s going through a growth spurt.
-She may feel a little out of sorts and will want some extra cuddles and attention.
+- Keep your baby close when he’s going through a growth spurt.
+He may feel a little out of sorts and will want some extra cuddles and attention.

 - Try to get some rest – especially if you are breastfeeding.
 Your baby’s increased demands will take its toll on you, so try to maintain healthy meals and snacking while increasing your fluid intake.